co1acraftalt/dind/README.md

 ---

-9\) Your VHDX file should be converted to an IMG file:
+9\) Your VHDX file should be converted to an IMG file.

 `qemu-img convert -p -O raw -o preallocation=off data.vhdx windows/data.img`
 - `-p` displays the progress bar.